kentywang/-jigg-lysp-puff-/README.md

     ```
   - I believe my interpreter can have the illusion of infinite memory in
     two ways: I can implement GC in our "virtual" heap and stack (including
-    registers?), or implement GC for C. The former will be very similar to
+    registers?), or implement GC for C. The former will probably mean
-    building the explicit-control evaluator in SICP.
-The latter might mean we
+    reworking the interpreter into a explicit-control evaluator (like a
+    previous SICP exercise).
+The latter might mean we don't need the
-    don't need the "virtual" heap and stack anymore (since it's Lisp-
+    "virtual" heap and stack anymore (since it's Lisp-specific).
+The latter
-    specific).
-The latter is definitely harder; I'm not sure how a GC in C
+    is definitely harder; I'm not sure how a GC in C could recognize what's
-    could recognize what's deletable and what isn't in the Lisp layer.
+    deletable and what isn't in the Lisp layer.
 - Writeup architecture readme.
 - I waiver between relying on default initialization for Elements and
   explicitly setting the values.
 Choose one.
 (Also, we might not be able to